scchess/Qualimap/doc/analysis.rst

   Here one can check the **input data** and the **parameters** used for the analysis.

+:guilabel:`Reads Genomic Origin`

+    Pie chart showing how many of read alignments fall into exonic, intronic and intergenic regions.

-:guilabel:`Coverage Profile`
+:guilabel:`Coverage Profile (Total)`

   The plot shows mean coverage profile of the transcripts.
+All transcripts with non-zero coverage are used to calcualte this plot.

+:guilabel:`Coverage Profile (Low)`

+  The plot shows mean coverage profile of 500 lowest-expressed genes.

+:guilabel:`Coverage Profile (Total)`

+  The plot shows mean coverage profile of 500 highest-expressed genes.

 :guilabel:`Coverage Histogram (0-50x)`

-  Coverage of transcripts from 0 to 50X
+  Coverage of transcripts from 0 to 50X.

+:guilabel:`Junction Analysis`

+  This pie chart shows analysis of junction positions in spliced alignments. **Known** category represents percentage of alignments where both junction sides are known. **Partly known** represents alignments where only one junction side is known.
+All other alignments with junctions are marked as **Novel**.

 .. _countsqc: